Jean84646/capstone-project-planning/README.md

 # Capstone Project Planning

-#### Building a React project base on the article "Thinking in React".
+#### The Capstone Project will be a website containing study materials for nurses and healthcare providers who wish to refresh their knowledge on emergency response procedures.

 #### By Jean Jia, 09/21/2018